Table of Contents

 - Ice your shins.
 You can ice your lower leg a few times a day.
 Use ice packs, ice massage, or an ice bath.
 This can help reduce swelling and ease pain.

 - Pain medicine.
-You can take a nonsteroidal anti-inflammatory drug (NSAID) to relieve pain and swelling.
+You can take a nonsteroidal anti-inflammatory drug (NSAID) or acetaminophen to relieve pain and swelling.

 - Massage also can help in releasing and relaxing your muscles.
 Try massaging your calves, Achilles tendons, and other muscles surrounding your shins.

 - Kinesiology tape (KT tape).
 This is a type of flexible athletic tape.
 There are specific applications depending on your injury.
-KT tape can help relieve pain from shin splints and provide support.
+KT tape may help relieve pain from shin splints and provide support.

 Your doctor may recommend getting physical therapy.
 This can help with pain, but also strengthen your leg muscles.
 Athletes can try using orthotic shoe inserts or arch supports.
 These help realign your feet and absorb shock.
 Ask your doctor for suggestions.